Andydt1009/105-unit-3/README.md

 # Engl 105 Feeder 3.1

-This repository contains a python notebook containins a large public data set of health in different counties across the country
+This github repository contains a large dataset of public health data from various counties from each state across the country

 The data has been provided by UNC's Davis Library Research Hub, and contains code from a Jupyter notebook

-This data has been scaled down to focus specifically on data in the state of North Carolina
+This data has been filtered down to focus specifically on data from counties in North Carolina

-Data was scaled down in order to look at a small subset of data from a large database

-Data is to be used by reseachers and/or medical professionals who work primarily in NC
+This data has been further filtered down to analyze adult obesity rates across NC counties, and compare them to the access individuals in each county have to exercise opportunities

 Data repository was created for Prof. Gotzler's Engl 105 class at the Univeristy of North Carolina at Chapel Hill